-Reaction To Trump's Infection: Sympathy In South Korea, Schadenfreude In China
+Reaction To Trump's Infection: Sympathy In South Korea, Some Schadenfreude In China

 In the hours after the news broke about Trump's infection, it was the most searched topic on Weibo, China's biggest microblogging platform.
 Compilations of jokes and posts mocking Trump made the rounds on WeChat, a popular messaging platform.
 One read: "Trump: 'I will soon conquer the coronavirus!'
 American people: 'Yes, but what are we supposed to do?'
 Trump: 'The coronavirus can be effectively treated by injecting yourself with disinfectant.'
 American people: 'Time for you to try that, Mr. President.'"

 There was no official Chinese response, as the country is observing an eight-day national holiday.
 One of the few public voices commenting on Trump's infection was that of Hu Xijin, editor of the jingoistic Global Times tabloid.
-"President Trump and the first lady have paid the price for his gamble to play down the COVID-19," Hu said in a post on Twitter, which is blocked in China but used by the government and state-run media to reach foreign audiences.
+"President Trump and the first lady have paid the price for his gamble to play down the COVID-19," Hu said in a post on Twitter, which was later deleted.
+Twitter is blocked in China but used by the government and state-run media to reach foreign audiences.

 Beijing says it does not fear confrontation with the U.S. but prefers to keep the relationship on an even keel.
 "We believe that a sound and stable China-U.S. relationship is in the interest of both countries, and it is needed for achieving the rejuvenation of the Chinese nation," Chinese Ambassador to the U.S. Cui Tiankai tweeted Thursday evening, before the news of Trump's positive test broke.